hashicorp/terraform-provider-google/website/docs/r/sql_database.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `deletion_policy` - (Optional) The deletion policy for the database.
+Setting ABANDON allows the resource to be abandoned rather than deleted.
+This is useful for Postgres, where databases cannot be deleted from the API if there are users other than cloudsqlsuperuser with access.
+Possible values are: "ABANDON".

 ## Attributes Reference